nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 1. Viewing help: `help`

-Prompts the help page link.
+Prompts the help page link together with a brief user guide that explain what commands are  provided in MATHUTORING.
+For more detailed information such as how to use the syntax, please refer to the help page.

 <img width="796" alt="Screenshot 2023-03-30 at 3 37 34 PM" src="https://user-images.githubusercontent.com/97392685/228764298-dccce25c-662f-41c6-9c91-6db2a8b44df7.png">